Home » Our commitment to Zambia » Corporate Social Investments

 Health

 Investing in the health of our employees the local community and the population of Zambia is a key priority for us.
-KCM continues to operate two hospitals and eight clinics it inherited prior to Vedanta’s acquisition of the mine, providing free medical services to more than 63,000 people annually from across Zambia, including KCM employees and their dependents.
-It also provides subsidised healthcare to the general public.
+KCM continues to operate two hospitals and eight clinics providing medical services to more than 63,000 people annually from across Zambia, including KCM employees and their dependents.

 Over the years KCM has supported a number of important health initiatives, including: